Current Residents

 Artist

-Jeong Yeoreum
+Yeoreum Jeong

-Jeong Yeoreum translates the relationship between space and memory into a visual language.
+Yeoreum Jeong translates the relationship between space and memory into a visual language.
 Her work is an ongoing process of focused reinvestigation, analyzing narrative structures and deconstructing the body from parts.

-Jeong Yeoreum has exhibited work at Seoul Museum of Art (SeMA) Bunker, South Korea; Hapjeong Jigu, South Korea; and OCAT Shanghai, China, among others.
+Yeoreum Jeong has exhibited work at Seoul Museum of Art (SeMA) Bunker, South Korea; Hapjeong Jigu, South Korea; and OCAT Shanghai, China, among others.

 Residents from South Korea